 ➢ Please note: the scholarship amount paid directly to the applicant will not be made until CDBA has confirmed that the applicant has actually begun the semester and has passed the timeline for withdrawing from the course.

 This award was set up by the family of Andrew Love.
 He was a determined child who courageously overcame many obstacles to become an inspiration to those who knew him.
-Intervention was the key that unlocked doors for Andrew,
+Intervention was the key that unlocked doors for Andrew.

-In recognition of the contribution that Intervention made to the quality of Andrew’s life, a Memorial Award was established to be presented annually to a special Intervenor who displays outstanding skills.
+Memorial Award was established to be presented annually to a special Intervenor who displays outstanding skills.
 The successful candidate will be a dedicated and compassionate individual who has devoted time and effort to enhance the quality of life of a person who is Deafblind.

 A Trust Agreement was established in February of 1991 between Thomas Love and Linda Love (Settlors) and Linda Love, Linda Mamer, Christina St. Amand and Carolyn Monaco (Trustees).